Essential enhancements in Abelian networks: continuity and uniform strict monotonicity: Acknowledgements

 \section{Acknowledgements}

-This work started as the author was affiliated to Technische Universit\"at Darmstadt, it has been carried on while the author was affiliated to the University of Bath and it was concluded as the author was affiliated to the Weierstrass Institute, Berlin.
+This work started as the author was affiliated to Technische Universit\"at Darmstadt, it has been carried on while the author was affiliated to the University of Bath, it was concluded as the author was affiliated to the Weierstrass Institute, Berlin, it was revised as the author was affiliated to Sapienza Universit\`a di Roma.
 The author acknowledges support from DFG German Research Foundation BE/5267/1 and from EPSRC Early Career Fellowship EP/N004566/1.
+The author thanks the two anonymous referees for carefully reviewing the paper and their important and useful comments.